DIY Upcycled Tote Bag with Vintage Transfer

 Let me mention that I placed an Amazon box inside of the tote bag to hold its shape and to also allow me to turn the bag upside down so I could paint the bag so the bottom of the bag could dry before it touched my table surface.
 The primer dried for several hours.

-sew a lining piece
+step two: sew a lining piece

 While it dried, I worked on creating a lining piece for the interior.
 The bag was bright red on the inside and well, that just had to go!